Unplanned Maintenance

 Equipment Wear and Deterioration

 Every asset has a lifespan.
 Components degrade, materials fatigue, and performance slowly declines over time.
+Problems emerge when deterioration goes unnoticed: inspection intervals are too far apart, technicians are stretched thin, and subtle signs get missed.
+Without monitoring methods, reactive maintenance becomes the default strategy.

 Routine monitoring can help catch these early signs.
-Yet, without it, the minor issues will snowball into breakdowns.
-If you don’t engage a method to prevent this, then reactive maintenance becomes the default strategy.
+Yet, without it, minor issues will snowball into breakdowns.

 Human Error and Operational Mistakes

 Sometimes the root cause is simple and amounts to someone making a mistake.
 Equipment is operated outside its limits.
 Maintenance steps are accidentally skipped, or procedures get rushed or misread.
+Causes include inadequate training, production pressure, or shift fatigue.
+A machine running beyond its specifications or a maintenance task performed incorrectly can trigger a cascade of problems.

 Design Flaws and Material Defects

 Not every failure is about usage, and some start with the machine itself.
-These may be design limitations, improper material selection, or components that are not suited for your specific environment.
-Regardless, machine-based failures can all lead to premature breakdowns.
+These may be design limitations, improper material selection, or components not suited for specific environments.
+Machine-based failures can all lead to premature breakdowns.
+These flaws typically manifest in patterns: the same failure happens across multiple assets, or the same part fails repeatedly.

 • Heat Shifts: Unexpected temperature increases or fluctuations